HeinrichHartmann/HeinrichHartmann.github.io/hugo/content/posts/writing.md

 ### Have something to say

-This statement seems obvious, but is a problem surprisingly often. **The goal of writing is to deliver a message to an audience in an effective way.** If you don't have a good message, will struggle to write something useful.
+This statement seems obvious, but turns out to be a problem surprisingly often.
+**The goal of writing is to deliver a message to an audience in an effective way.** If you don't have a good message, you will struggle to write something useful.

 > During my time at University, I was tasked multiple times with writing long reporting documents for EU projects.
 This was terrible experience, because the main goal was to look good and fill pages.
-I had generally a good idea of the domain, but did not have a clear message or sufficient depth.
+Generally, I had a good idea of the domain, but did not have a clear message or sufficient depth.
 For me, this made it incredibly hard to write anything.
 Thinking about this now, I think [GPT-3](https://en.wikipedia.org/wiki/GPT-3) would be amazing at writing EU